holidaycheck/tech-blog/_posts/2018-11-09-simple-slackbot.md

 ## Scheduling

 In our case we run this on [Kubernetes][kubernetes], so scheduling is just a part of deployment configuration.
 For instance to post Slack messages everyday at 9:15 from Monday to Friday is just a cron instruction that look like this `15 9 * * 1-5`.
 You will probably use something your infrastructure provides you for this manner.
-Other option would be to use one of the many js-scheduler packages, which providing this functionality, for example  [cron-scheduler][cron-scheduler].
+Other option would be to use one of the many js-scheduler packages, which provide this functionality, for example  [cron-scheduler][cron-scheduler].
 If setting schedule with cron-syntax looks not very friendly, you can use this nice [web interface][cron-generator] to define time period and make it generate it for you.